Gnac05/express-typescript-postgres/readme.md

 This app uses pm2 in production mode, which is already configured to store the logs in log files.

 Note: API request information (request url, response code, timestamp, etc.) are also automatically logged (using [morgan](https://github.com/expressjs/morgan)).

-## Socket.io

-Socket.io is a library that enables real-time, bidirectional and event-based communication between the browser and the server.
-It consists of:

-Read this funny text to understand this library: [Socket.io](funny-socket-io.md)

-Socket.io support is a task in progress.

 ## paginate